Best Construction Collaboration & Project Management Software Tools

 Shortcomings:

-- Takes a while to get used to the solution and its terminology
+- It takes a while to get used to the solution and its terminology

-- Does not cover the entire spectrum of project management features such as safety, inspections, drawings uploading, etc.
+- Does not cover the whole spectrum of project management features such as safety, inspections, drawings uploading, etc.

-- No different measurement units for the inventory
+- Only one unit of measurement for inventory

 Pricing: